 The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has:

-worked with at least 3 different employers to determine, agree and document their recruitment needs using the following communication skills:
+worked with at least 3 different employers to determine, agree on, and document their recruitment needs

-active listening

-selling skills

-negotiation

-sourced and matched job seekers to at least 3 different job vacancies using established assessment tools and techniques
+sourced suitable job seekers for at least 3 different job vacancies

-sourced and used labour market and employment information to inform matching

-contributed to workforce planning for at least 1 workplace.
+facilitated workforce planning to address organisational needs for at least 1 workplace.

 Knowledge Evidence